neil7057/all-about-autism/README.md

 <img src="docs/testing/randon_quiz_test.jpg">
 </details>

+ The quiz was run with a full bank of 100 questions to check that all displayed and functioned correctly.
+Minor typos were corrected.
+All questions are corrcetly constructed.

 ### 404 Error Testing

 -   A bespoke 404 error page has been created to provide a better user experience.